yoursunny/esp8266ndn/README.md

 KeyChain

 * Crypto
-  * SHA256: yes (using BearSSL on ESP8266, Mbed TLS on ESP32, Cryptosuite on nRF52)
+  * SHA256 and HMAC-SHA256: yes (using BearSSL on ESP8266 and RP2040, Mbed TLS on ESP32, Cryptosuite on nRF52)
-  * ECDSA: P-256 curve only (using Mbed TLS on ESP32, micro-ecc on ESP8266 and nRF52)
+  * ECDSA: P-256 curve only (using Mbed TLS on ESP32, micro-ecc on ESP8266 and nRF52 and RP2040)
-  * HMAC-SHA256: yes (using BearSSL on ESP8266, Mbed TLS on ESP32, Cryptosuite on nRF52)
   * RSA: no
   * Ed25519: no
   * Null: yes